-video showing two guys having lots of fun with the reaction between aluminum and NaOH.
-I discourage you from running this reaction on a large scale.
-First, you do not want a spillover of a hot caustic solution that can ruin your countertop and household goods and, even worse, damage your skin.
+Video 1-41.
+Fun with the reaction of Al with NaOH (source).
+As tempting as it might be to repeat the tricks shown in Video 1-41, I profoundly discourage you from running the reaction of Al with NaOH on a large scale.
+First, you do not want a spillover of a hot caustic solution that can ruin your countertop, clothing, and household goods and, even much worse, damage your skin.
 Second, you should avoid evolution of large quantities of flammable hydrogen.
 Third, if run on a large scale, the reaction generates a lot of heat, which poses the risk of thermal burns.

 Now take another look at the chemical equation of the reaction of aluminum with sodium hydroxide (Figure 1-86).
 Like the previously presented formula of sodium zincate (Na